coq/coq/dev/ci/README-users.md

 - For libraries: your project should exercise some part of Coq which is not well covered by the existing CI and test suite.

-  There is no such requirement for plugins: Coq developers reduce the cost of having to work with Coq's unstable OCaml API by adding plugins to Coq's CI and patching them when the API changes (as long as fixing your plugin doesn't get too hard).
+  There is no such requirement for plugins: developers may reduce the cost of working with Coq's unstable OCaml API by adding their plugin to Coq's CI and getting it fixed when the API changes (as long as fixing the plugin doesn't put an undue burden on Coq developers).

 - At the time of the submission, your project works with Coq's `master` branch.